MariaDB Authorization and Permissions for SQL Server Users

 CREATE USER username@hostname IDENTIFIED VIA gssapi; GRANT SELECT ON db.* TO username@hostname IDENTIFIED VIA named_pipe;

-A particular user can be required to use TSL connections.
+A particular user can be required to use TLS connections.
 Additional requirements can be set:

 - Having a valid X509 certificate.